-- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub pressure decrease switch. - 3 While holding the pressure decrease switch turn the main power key switch to the on position. - 4 Continue to hold the pressure decrease switch until the scrub pressure decrease indicator is green. - 5 Release the pressure decrease switch. - Pressing and releasing the scrub pressure decrease switch will now select between "0" for no adjustable pressures (fixed pressure mode), "1" for one adjustable pressure (pressure increase/decrease mode) or "2" for two adjustable pressures (light/heavy scrub pressure mode).
-Set the mode to "0". - 7 Press the scrub system off switch to save this setting. - 8 The status display will now show a number from 1 to 5.
+- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub pressure decrease switch. - 3 While holding the pressure decrease switch turn the main power key switch to the on position. - 4 Continue to hold the pressure decrease switch until the scrub pressure decrease indicator is green. - 5 Release the pressure decrease switch. - 6 Pressing and releasing the scrub pressure decrease switch will now select between 0, 1, 2, 3, 4, or 5.
+Set the mode to 0. - 7 Press the scrub system off switch to save this setting. - 8 The status display will now show a number from 1 to 5.
 This represents the scrub pressure that the operator will be able to select using the light scrub pressure select switch.
 Use the pressure decrease switch to set the desired pressure. - 9 Press the scrub system off switch to save this setting. - 10 The status display will now show a number from (1 + the setting from step 8) to 9.
 This represents the scrub pressure that the operator will be able to select using the heavy scrub pressure select switch.
 The scrub pressure increase indicator will now be illuminated.
 Use the pressure increase switch to set the desired pressure. - 11 Press the scrub system off switch to save this setting. - 12 The status display will now show "d" to indicate that the procedure is done. - 13 The new setting will be saved and will remain in effect until it is changed again.